-Peter A Westhoff Post 347 was chartered January1,1920.
+Peter A Westhoff Post 347 was chartered on January 1, 1920.
 Peter A Westhoff from O'Fallon died a few days before the Armistice was signed ending WW1.
 He Is buried at the Assumption Cemetery in O'Fallon.
-Post 347 remained active until the depression and in May of 1935 the charter was returned to National Headquarters.
+Post 347 remained active until the depression and in May of 1935, the charter was returned to National Headquarters.

 When Commander AL Poppie was in command, the ceremonial rifles were acquired from the federal government.
-In 2004 Commander Jay Crawford assigned Jim Griesenauer to train the members for certification to provide ceremonies at the grave sites for our deceased Veterans.
-The Post members have provided military funeral honors to 2019 veterans in a three county area which includes Jefferson National Cemetery as of July 1st.2017.
-I would also like to add that the women and men of Post 388 have donated over24,216 hours of their time to this great cause.
+In 2004 Commander Jay Crawford assigned Jim Griesenauer to train the members for certification to provide ceremonies at the gravesites for our deceased Veterans.
+The Post members have provided military funeral honors to 2824 veterans in a three-county area which includes Jefferson Barracks National Cemetery as of May 17th.
+2021.
+Since December 2004, the men and women of Post 388 have donated over 33,813 hours of their time to this great cause.
+That total equals more than twenty-four hours every day for the past three years.

 In 2009, Commander Ralph Pieper formed a committee to search for a Post home.
-In 2013, Commander Bernard Groharing and post officers signed purchase documents to buy the property at 607 Westridge Drive in O'Fallon.
+In 2013 Commander Bernard Groharing and post officers signed purchase documents to buy the property at 607 Westridge Drive in O'Fallon.
 A group of dedicated veterans took on the task of transforming the building to better serve the American Legion.
 A flag pole was donated to the Post by the Don Neihaus family in remembrance of his father who was a WWII veteran.
+The renovation was finally completed in August of 2017.
 We proudly display the home and flag pole on our website. "www.alpost388mo.org".

 The Post also supports our O'Fallon American Legion Baseball, Boys State/Girls State, Patrol Cadet Academy as well as other youth activities.